hardin47/website/Math58/Notes/03-InfCat.md

 OR &=& \frac{583/576}{22/204} = 9.39\\
 \end{eqnarray*}

-The risk of lung cancer is 5.17 times higher for those who heavy smoke than for those who don't smoke.
+<strike>The risk of lung cancer is 5.17 times higher for those who heavy smoke than for those who don't smoke.</strike>

 The odds of lung cancer is 9.39 times higher for those who heavy smoke than for those who don't smoke.